waydroid/android_vendor_packages_apps_WaydroidSettings/README.md

 ## Release

-The `BoringdroidSettings` is released with apk, and you can use the following commands build apk:
+The `WayDroidSettings` is released with apk, and you can use the following commands build apk:

 ```shell script